petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/designing-claritys-master-pages.md

 ## Conclusion

 Congratulations!
-You’ve successfully wireframed Clarity’s headers and footers.
+You’ve started wireframing Clarity’s headers and footers.
 Next, you’ll create custom navigation menus and use them for these master page templates so they only include the desired pages.

 Next Up: [Creating Navigation Menus for Clarity’s Master Pages](./creating-navigation-menus-for-claritys-master-pages.md)